 Colin has released 2 CDs comprised of original Canadian commissions, Canadian arrangements, Canadian/World premieres, and virtuosic showpieces with accompaniment from Canada’s leading musicians and musical theatre actors.
 “Advice From A Misguided Man in 2012 and “The Fabulist” in 2014.
 His solo music is currently played on radio stations in over 20 countries.

 In 2002, he was a featured Jazz oboist at the International Double Reed Festival.
 Colin regularly a guest lecturer and recitalist at Universities across North America.
-Colin is currently the oboe professor and co-coordinator of the Music Ed Plus program at Brock University in St. Catharines, Ontario
+Colin is currently the oboe professor at Brock University in St. Catharines, Ontario

 In addition to oboe, Colin also plays clarinet, english horn, bassoon, violin, 5-string banjo, acoustic/electric bass, piano, saxophone, flute, guitar, mandolin and musical saw.
 He has yet to master the kitchen sink despite years of training…much respect to the members of STOMP.